 The cave

 The presence of a cave on the southern side of the plateau remains a question mark (fig. 6, A).
 It is located in the very heart of the Celtic settlement of La Peyrouse.
-One could therefore envisage a strong archaeological potential, especially as shards of amphorae and ceramics have been discovered there26.
+One could therefore envisage a strong archaeological potential, especially as shards of amphorae and ceramics have been discovered there27.
 To date, the extension of the cave remains unknown (it is blocked beyond 8 m).
 Before considering a disobstruction or an archaeological exploration of the cave, it was necessary to know if its geometry could have allowed human activities.
 We thus wished to apprehend its depth, its volume and if the sedimentary fillings have a large spatial extension.
 Through geophysical acquisitions using electrical resistivity tomography (ERT), C. Sireix and C. Verdet sought to evaluate the continuity and to specify the potential extent of the cave.
-Eight ERT profiles were carried out perpendicular to the cave27 (P1 to P8, fig. 6, A).
+Eight ERT profiles were carried out perpendicular to the cave28 (P1 to P8, fig. 6, A).
 Each of these profiles reveals a low resistivity anomaly in the continuity of the cave, which could be consistent with the presence of a sealed cavity.
 Based on an interpolation of these data, 3D modelling suggests that the cave could extend over a length of more than 30 m (fig. 6, B).
 The possible continuity would have to be confirmed by an operation to clear the cave.

 The Ruchelle valley

 In the middle of the Ruchelle valley, immediately in front of the cave, geotechnical surveys targeted the southern valley of La Peyrouse (E1 to E7 in 2020; S1 to S10 in 2017).
-This portion of the valley corresponds to the head of the Ruchelle stream watershed, which feeds the Caudeau river29.
-While some test pits were negative (without archaeological structures), several of them (E1, S2, S4 and S9) revealed the presence of silty levels rich in charcoal and material from the Second Iron Age (amphorae, ceramics, fauna, slag, charcoal, coins) at a depth of between 2.5 m and 3.5 m30
+This portion of the valley corresponds to the head of the Ruchelle stream watershed, which feeds the Caudeau river30.
+While some test pits were negative (without archaeological structures), several of them (E1, S2, S4 and S9) revealed the presence of silty levels rich in charcoal and material from the Second Iron Age (amphorae, ceramics, fauna, slag, charcoal, coins) at a depth of between 2.5 m and 3.5 m31.

 Such a large amount of sedimentation over the last two thousand years raises questions.
 It seems all the more surprising given that we are at the head of a valley.
-Eleven geomorphological cores were taken by R. Steinmann and S. Colin in 2020 to better understand the sedimentary processes31.
-The corings, which notably yielded a Latenian sherd at 2.2 m below the present surface (C7), suggest that the significant sedimentation is certainly due to colluvium32.
+Eleven geomorphological cores were taken by R. Steinmann and S. Colin in 2020 to better understand the sedimentary processes32.
+The corings, which notably yielded a Latenian sherd at 2.2 m below the present surface (C7), suggest that the significant sedimentation is certainly due to colluvium33.
 These could be the result of denudation of the slopes due to agricultural and/or artisanal activities.
 It is this hypothesis – more particularly the relationship with iron mining activities – that is currently favoured by geomorphologists.

 In parallel with these studies, several electrical resistivity profiles were carried out (P1 and P2-vallon; fig. 5) to complete our understanding of the valley layout and bedrock depth.
-These acquisitions will be used to support excavations, which aim to characterize the archaeological potential of the sector33
+These acquisitions will be used to support excavations, which aim to characterize the archaeological potential of the sector34.

 A first paleoenvironmental approach

 The research carried out in the Ruchelle valley has revealed a significant accumulation of colluvial material, which seems to reflect intense anthropisation and environmental exploitation.
 Although these sequences reveal a filling of exclusively detrital origin, no organic sequence with a high potential for palaeoecological recording has been observed.
 The question of the environment remains central to the understanding of the site.
-In order to improve our understanding of the link between the evolution of the environment and that of human occupation, it seemed essential to look for organic sequences suitable for palynological records34.
+In order to improve our understanding of the link between the evolution of the environment and that of human occupation, it seemed essential to look for organic sequences suitable for palynological records35.

 This led to investigations being directed towards the north of the site and the Caudeau River.
-On this alluvial plain, organic clogging has already been verified about ten km downstream in the context of previous research35.
+On this alluvial plain, organic clogging has already been verified about ten km downstream in the context of previous research36.
 The studies carried out in 2021 aimed to assess the clogging of the Caudeau valley and to carry out a pollen diagnosis of the deposits.
 11 spot corings (manual and mechanized) were performed (fig. 3).
 The aim was to test areas and collect organic sequences suitable for a pollen record.
 These core samples did not reveal any significant thicknesses of organic deposits.
 The first results are therefore not yet sufficiently eloquent.
 One sequence, probably related to the medieval or modern period, suggests an environment of cultivated plots and grazed meadows.
-The plantations appear to be varied: cereals, including rye (Secale), fruit trees (chestnut, walnut, oliver) and textile plants (hemp)36.
+The plantations appear to be varied: cereals, including rye (Secale), fruit trees (chestnut, walnut, oliver) and textile plants (hemp)37.

 Further field surveys will therefore be necessary to try to obtain more relevant results.
 The aim is to identify, over a long period, the phases of evolution of the landscape around La Peyrouse.
 In particular, we are wondering what impact the installation of the Celtic town may have had on the environment (what kind of deforestation?
 Which species were cultivated?).